-VIPC sponsors Droneresponders National Conference in Williamsburg
+VIPC Sponsors DroneResponders National Conference in Williamsburg

 VIPC Public Safety Innovation Center (PSIC) Director Chris Sadler receives Public Safety UAS Leadership Award.

-WILLIAMSBURG , VIRGINIA, UNITED STATES, March 20, 2023 /EINPresswire.com/ -- The Virginia Innovation Partnership Corporation (VIPC) sponsored the Droneresponders National Conference that took place this week at Busch Gardens in Williamsburg.
+WILLIAMSBURG, VIRGINIA, UNITED STATES, March 21, 2023 /EINPresswire.com/ -- The Virginia Innovation Partnership Corporation sponsored the Droneresponders National Conference that took place this week at Busch Gardens in Williamsburg.
 Nearly 300 public safety officials participated in the sold-out event, which focused on the use of unmanned aircraft systems (UAS) technology to support law enforcement, fire services and other emergency response operations.
 Also, Chris Sadler, the director of the VIPC Public Safety Innovation Center (PSIC), was awarded the David King Public Safety UAS Leadership Award.

 Droneresponders is a nonprofit Drones for Good™ program created by AIRT to help first responders, emergency managers, and search and rescue specialists learn, train, and test UAS to maximize the use of drones for public safety operations.
 The program is led by Charles Werner, the retired chief of the Charlottesville Fire Department.